tarwn/lessthandot-hugo/blogs/content/posts/2010-08-24-lazy-dba-email-this-stuff.md

 Can you test this in an Agent job with T-SQL or SSIS package?
 Yes!
 And then using sp\_send\_dbmail, you can attach the result from the fn\_xe\_file\_target\_read_file into an email and send it off to the lucky DBA winner of the day.
 You just found a problem by not even looking at a database server!!!

 Wait a minute!
 Is that real-time?
 It depends on your definition of real-time.
 Mine doesn't define that as true real-time notifications of events.
 It does however tell me quickly enough when a problem is there.
-Wait for it…[Event Notifications][8].
+Wait for it...[Event Notifications][8].
 The name says it all.
 Event Notifications are notifications designed to notify you upon the action you have defined.
 This can be DDL events and SQL Trace events.
 SQL Trace events opens a big range of things we can actively notify when they come up.
 Deadlock events are common notifications.
 Before we had to go to lengths like, [Proactive Deadlock Notifications][9].
 Now this is extremely [simplified with Event Notifications][10].

 From what we've touched on, we can come to a conclusion that for one, being Lazy is cool.
 Second, what we have now in SQL Server is a step in the right direction and had given us only one problem.
 Our excuses for not knowing when events and problems occur is all but NULL.